 Stine Marie Fischer was soloist in Bach’s St. John Passion (Stuttgarter’s Bachwoche ) and has sung Beethoven’s Symphony N° 9 (Japan), Handel’s Messiah as well as Mozart’s Coronation Mass at Festival Mecklenburg-Vorpommern.
-In 2019, she made her debut at Elbphilharmonie.
+In 2014, Stine Marie Fischer made her Japan debut and performed at Elbphilharmonie in Hamburg in 2019.
 She took part in world-premiéres in Cap d’Ail (South France), Lyon, Frankfurt, Göttingen and Leipzig.

-In 2014, Stine Marie Fischer made her Japan debut.
-She performed under the baton of conductors including Sylvain Cambreling, Giuliano Carella, Ivan Fischer, Gianluigi Gelmetti, Michael Hofstetter, Helmut Rilling, Sebastian Weigle and performed with orchestras such as Berliner Symphonikern, Frankfurter Museumsorchester, Hamburger Symphoniker, Konzerthausorchester Berlin, Orchestre Philharmonique de Monte-Carlo, Orchestre symphonique de la Monnaie Bruxelles, Staatskapelle Berlin, Staatsorchester Stuttgart.
+She performed under the baton of conductors including Alain Altinoglu, Sylvain Cambreling, Giuliano Carella, Ivan Fischer, Gianluigi Gelmetti, Michael Hofstetter, Kristiina Poska, Helmut Rilling, Sebastian Weigle and performed with orchestras such as Berliner Symphonikern, Frankfurter Museumsorchester, Hamburger Symphoniker, Konzerthausorchester Berlin, Orchestre Philharmonique de Monte-Carlo, Orchestre symphonique de la Monnaie Bruxelles, Staatskapelle Berlin, Staatsorchester Stuttgart.

 This biography is for information only and should not be reproduced.